A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Introduction

-This work produces a suite of 36 models resulting from the combination of three algorithms, three audio feature sets, and four combinations of input variables ($3\times3\times4=36$).
-All 36 models perform the binary classification of benign and malignant voice pathologies.
-All pre-trained models and code used for training have been made publicly available.
-We also define and justify evaluation metrics, including classification performance, inference times, and fairness testing, to standardise assessment in this domain.
+We feel that one of the most important aspects of research is producing work that is reproducible such that it can be used as a jumping point for future research, without this, research areas are prone to retreading old ground without advancing.
+Unfortunately, the code used to create the models are rarely made available, with the only article making their code available being our previous work \cite{patersonPipelineEvaluateEffects2023}.
+We also found that the datasets used in this field are often not made publicly available, meaning that the work is unable to be reproduced.

 This work establishes a benchmark for future research, aiming to accelerate progress in developing generalizable and high-performing models for laryngeal cancer detection.
 Researchers can use this benchmark to evaluate new datasets, refine models, and overall improve progress in this area.
+To do this, this work focuses not only on creating high performing classification models but also on producing reproducible models that may be used by future researchers.
+This is done by using open-source datasets, and making code available.

+This work produces a suite of 36 publicly available models for the classification of malignant and benign voice pathologies.
+These 36 models result from the combination of three classification algorithms, three audio feature sets, and four combinations of input variables ($3\times3\times4=36$).
+All trained models and code used for training have been made publicly available.
+We also define and justify evaluation metrics, including classification performance, inference times, and fairness testing, to standardise assessment in this domain.

 The rest of this work is structured as follows: Section 2 comprehensively describes the two datasets used in this work.
 Section 3 explains the methods used to develop the classifiers, including audio feature extraction and algorithm choice.
 This section also describes the evaluation methods used in this work and suggested for future work.
-Section 4 presents our results and discusses the impact of different algorithms, audio features, and demographic and symptom data incorporation.
+Section 4 presents our results and discusses the impact of different algorithms, audio features, and demographic and symptom data incorporation as well as comparing our results to those of other work in this area.
+This section also discusses the implementability of these models into clinical practice.
 Section 5 concludes this work and discusses future work.